 Many cases have been recorded in which animals have been helped in nature.
 Sometimes, small groups of individuals (or even just one person) have made a great difference to some animals by providing them with assistance.
 In other cases, animals have been helped thanks to the efforts of organizations or governments that have followed policies beneficial to animals, even even though the purpose of such measures was not to help them (for example, vaccinations of wild animals to reduce human health risks).
+Fortunately, to inform our efforts to help animals living the wild we can learn from these examples and from large amount of associated research.

 Some of these efforts only affect small numbers of animals.
 We may therefore think that they are trivial and should not be taken into account.
 But they are not trivial, not only because they are obviously very important for the animals concerned, but also because these cases help to spread awareness that we can and should help animals living in nature, as well as showing some of the ways we can.
 Opening our minds to such possibilities makes it more likely that we will start to give aid to larger numbers of animals and in a greater variety of contexts.